-The inspiration behind Justine’s recent DIY floorcloth?
+The inspiration behind Justine’s ever-popular DIY floorcloth project?
 These nautical canvas mats by Black Point Mercantile of Portland, Maine, tailor-made for the summer cottage and cabin.
 Even Justine says, “These are so spot on that next time, I think I’ll go straight to the source.”

 Photography from Sharktooth.